John asks: Why do so many people feel lonely, even at church, and can this change?

 Create and sustain topic and or age-related study groups.
 This is where the community and feelings of belonging and security develop–not so much the worship collective.
 Pastoral care from all members of the class, one to another is powerful.
 If you are a lonely person seeking to find connectedness, then the small group is a must.

-9-Look for smaller churches (under 400 in attendance) where the pastoral staff is still just that.
-Larger churches must have CEO types whose chief aim is to grow bigger and keep up with the biggest.
+9-Look for smaller churches (under 400 in attendance) where the pastoral staff is still pastoral, caring and never swallowed up in the daily administrations of the local church.
+Larger churches must have CEO types whose chief aim is to grow bigger and to keep up with the biggest.
 Visit for a minimum of 6 weeks and give them a chance to show their true colors.
 Vet the church just as you would a plumber, painter or electrician.

 YOU CANNOT TELL WHAT A CHURCH DENOMINATION BELIEVES ANY MORE BY THEIR BRAND/TAG.